P0172 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 Catalytic Converter

-The oxygen sensors’ combined job is to monitor the performance of the cat.
+The oxygen sensors’ combined task is to monitor the performance of the cat.
 This, in turn, removes pollutants and hydrocarbon particulates (unburnt fuel, or soot).

 The readings from the oxygen sensors are transmitted to the ECM, part of the ECU.
-Here, the system analyzes them.
-If the readings show it’s necessary, the Check Engine light illuminates, and the DTC is stored.
+Here, the system examines them.
+If the readings show it’s essential, the Check Engine light illuminates, and the DTC is stored.

-The P0172 code indicates that the catalytic converter can’t eliminate all the hydrocarbons from the air merely because there’s too much of it.
+The P0172 code indicates that the catalytic converter can’t remove all the hydrocarbons from the air simply because there’s an abundant quantity of it.

 Unburnt fuel, of course, comes from the engine.
 In this case, it comes from the bank containing cylinder #1 (Bank 1).
-One or more of these cylinders are ‘running rich’.
+One or more of these cylinders are ‘running excessive’.

 Symptoms Of P0172 Code

-When an engine trouble code is stored, the Check Engine light activates.
+When an engine trouble code is stored, the Check Engine light glows.
 An OBD II reader (code scanner) can reveal what the ECU thinks has occurred.

 Aside from the Check Engine light and the stored code (only visible via the scanner), you might notice any of the following: